bcgov/wps-research/data/bill/batch_fire_mapping_web/README.md

    - Batch-map many fires at once using recommended settings.
 4. **Learns over time**: accepted parameters are logged.
 Future serial mappings rank parameter sets by how well they performed on similar fires (same region, similar size), so results improve as more fires are processed.
 5. **Parameter Analyzer (admin-only)**: a dedicated high-throughput tool for exploring N parameter sets × M HDBSCAN replicates across selected fires (scoped to the active year).
 Admins accept one or more runs per fire; accepted parameters and fire characteristics are logged to a master CSV for offline analysis.
 All outputs live in a separate `analyzing_parameters/` directory under the active year's outdir and never touch the user-facing accepted fires.
+6. **Operational visibility**: a stage-aware progress bar with a running-median ETA, a unified job-queue view so analysts can see what's running before they click Map, toast notifications for map completes / rebrushes / accepts / year switches, preset parameter bundles for one-click seeding of the form, a unified abort endpoint that cancels whichever job is active on a fire (with an audit-logged reason), and a disk-retention policy that prunes `.web_cache/` by size + age while pinning in-flight and unfinished-user-work directories.
+See *Operational features* below.

 ---